morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ## USB WiFi adapters that are supported with Linux `in-kernel` drivers

-With an `in-kernel` driver a device works like plug-and-play.
-A Linux `in-kernel` driver is therefore preferable over an `out-of-kernel` driver.
-An `out-of-kernel` driver would have to be installed manually.
+With `in-kernel` drivers, adapters are plug-and-play.
+A Linux `in-kernel` driver is therefore preferable over an `out-of-kernel` driver for most users and use cases.
+An `out-of-kernel` driver hqw to be installed manually.

 -----